-By optimizing a website or web page with these factors in mind, SEO can improve the visibility and ranking of a website or web page in the search engine results pages, resulting in more traffic, leads, and conversions for businesses and organizations.
+By optimising a website or web page with these factors in mind, SEO can improve the visibility and ranking of a website or web page in the search engine results pages, resulting in more traffic, leads, and conversions for businesses and organizations.

 Given the length of the article on this topic, it just goes to show you how much work goes into SEO.
 The content in this article relating to how SEO works is by no means the be-all and end of what you have to do, but it highlights the building blocks and unearths of some of the mysteries of what is going on behind the scenes at Google and other search engines.

-You can see from this, however, that content is one of the key requirements for rising the rankings.
+You can see from this, however, that content is one of the key requirements for rising up the rankings.
 It should come as no surprise that whilst Google leads the way as being the best search engine, it is also the world’s most popular website with the most visits per day.

-People focus so much of their time on website design, but it’s actually the content that plays a crucial role when determining how well your website will rank.
-This will help improve your online marketing efforts and support your social media campaigns too and increase trust in your social media channels.
+People focus so much of their time on website design, but it’s the content that plays a crucial role when determining how well your website will rank.
+This will help improve your online marketing efforts support your social media campaigns too and increase trust in your social media channels.